philipwilsonchang/audioprojects/README.md

 # Results

 The model had a peak accuracy of 28% after Epoch 3, after which the validation accuracy began to drop.
 This performance is markedly better than random selection (9% expected accuracy) but is still low.
 This indicates that a lot of information was lost in converting the 4-second sample into a spectrogram.
-Future work would explore incorporating a time dimension into the model input.
+Future work would explore incorporating a stronger time dimension into the model input.

+After adjusting the parameters of the model (and adjusting the spectrogram output to a range of -1 to 1 instead of 0 to 255), the model had a peak accuracy of 16.5% after several epochs.
+The batch size was changed from 64 to 32 and the learning rate increased from 0.0005 to 0.001.
+The loss function does not show long range decrease, indicating the network is not learning any patterns in the data.
+A significantly different NN architecture is probably needed.

+(in progress)